nspcc-dev/neofs-api/proto-docs/object.md

 Returns the object Headers without data payload.
 By default full header is returned.
-If `main_only` request field is set, the short header with only the very minimal information would be returned instead.
+If `main_only` request field is set, the short header with only the very minimal information will be returned instead.

+Extended headers can change `Head` behaviour:
+* __NEOFS__NETMAP_EPOCH \
+  Will use the requsted version of Network Map for object placement calculation.

+Please refer to detailed `XHeader` description.

 Statuses:
 - **OK** (0, SECTION_SUCCESS): \